spotty-java/spotty/README.md

 # Spotty Web Server
 Spotty is a fast, lightweight java web server with a simple API and rich functionality.

 ### Why Spotty?
-Common java web servers has simple architecture, each connection is serving separate thread.
+Common java web servers have simple architecture.
+Each connection to the server is managed as a separate thread.
 <p align="center">
   <img src="assets/common-server.png" />
 </p>

-For example if you start server with 10 threads then your server can handle 10 connections concurrently and 11th connection will wait when some thread will be free.
-This is works fine and simple, but what if you need serve 1000 or 5000 connections concurrently?
+For example, if you start a server with 10 threads then your server can handle 10 connections concurrently, and the 11th connection will wait when some thread will be free.

+This is simple and works fine, but what if you need to serve 1000 or 5000 connections concurrently?
-Can you start server with 5000 threads?
-Yes if your machine is powerful enough, but the more threads does not mens that it will work efficient and for each thread JVM allocate RAM for stack.
-So this is not a good way to scale.
+Can you start a server with 5000 threads?
+Yes, if your machine is powerful enough.
+But more threads does not mean that it will work efficiently, and for each thread JVM allocates RAM to the stack.
+So, this is not a good way to scale.
-With Spotty one server can handle a lot of connections without creating thread per connection that saves a lot of resources.
+With Spotty, one server can handle a lot of connections without creating one thread per connection and that saves a lot of resources.

-Spotty uses java nio nonblocking socket channel, that accept connections in spotty main thread and switching between connections like one CPU between threads to read/write request/response, when request is ready to handle, Spotty send it to the queue that Reactor (threads pool) will handle it.
+Spotty uses the Java NIO non-blocking socket channel, which accept connections in Spotty's main thread and switches between connections to read/write requests and responses.
+This is similar to one CPU that can switch context between threads.

+When a request is ready to handle, Spotty sends it to the queue, and Reactor (threads pool) will handle it.
-So each request will be handled in separate thread, but Spotty does not create thread per connection.
+So each request will be handled in a separate Reactor thread, but Spotty does not create one thread per connection.
 <p align="center">
   <img src="assets/spotty-server.png" />
 </p>